keeks-mtl/memory-match/README.md

 <img src="assets/images/readme/gameplayingarea.PNG" width=400 height=400>

 - The gameboard is where the cards are laid out so the player can choose one.
-- the grid is set out in rows of 4.
+- The grid is set out in rows of 4.
 - Once a card is pressed on the gameboard the card flips around and shows the icon.

 <img src="assets/images/readme/card.PNG">

-- Once two matching cards are found they disapear.
+- Once two matching cards are found they disappear.

 ### Features Left to Implement
-- An extemely hard version of the game
+- An extremely hard version of the game
 - High stats which everyone can compare their stats with one another.

 ## Technologies Used